nfdi4cat/pid4cat-model/docs/open-data.md

 ## PID Graph Integration

 pid4cat is designed to integrate with the broader PID Graph ecosystem.
-The PID Graph connects different types of persistent identifiers, creating a rich network of scholarly entities.
+The PID Graph connects different types of persistent identifiers, creating a rich network of scientific and scholarly entities.

 pid4cat contributes to this ecosystem by: